 1. Know Your Limits

 Don’t over commit!
-It is alright to avoid too many events, events that will be hectic, and especially events that may not be happy or healthy for you to be at.
+It is okay to avoid too many events, events that will be hectic, and especially events that may not be happy or healthy for you to be at.
 Even if you feel obligated to be at something that you may not want to be at, try to have coping skills to possible triggers you may encounter while there.
 The most important thing is remembering to keep time for you.
 Another good back up plan is to invite friends or family to your house, or somewhere you feel safe, to spend time together.

 “If you’re feeling stressed about having to deal with family: Come up with a list of things you can use to redirect the conversation as quickly as possible, and memorize them (nobody wants to talk about politics during the holidays, Uncle Jim).” –Briana H.